 - The influence to take PEDs is powerful, so watch out

-- PEDs do help people with good genetics, but not everyone will respond well
+- PEDs do help people with good genetics, but not everyone will respond well (and long enough using them)

 - PEDs can get addictive or impossible to stop once you’ve encountered health issues